The-Web-Scraping-Playbook/awesome-amazon-scrapers/README.md

 ---

 ## 🧠 Amazon OpsKit
-> Find out everything you need to know to reliably scrape Amazon with our new tool: [ScrapeOps Kit](https://scrapeops.io/websites/amazon)
+> Find out everything you need to know to reliably scrape Amazon with our new tool: [Ops Kit](https://scrapeops.io/websites/amazon)

 This kit provides the blueprint for Amazon scraping operations:
 - **Overview:** Scraping Summary, Anti-Bots